DeanoC/al2o3/README.md

 The actual libraries are pulled from many open source projects, with often thin interfaces to make them work well together and in the same style as each other.

+The libraries supported are in the fetchdeclare_cmakelist.txt files.
+Yes I need to a lists and docs etc.

 Assuming you have a modern version of CMake, adding

 ```